What’s happening with Tether? Investors flee amid fears of the next stablecoin crisis

 — Paolo Ardoino (@paoloardoino) May 17, 2022

-However, the investors who lost $50 billion from Terra USD’s demise would likely tell you not to bet trust—or money—on words alone.
+However, the investors who lost $50 billion from Terra USD’s demise would likely tell you not to trust, or bet money on, words alone.